sameleff/Automated-Mining-Performance-Dashboard/README.md

      - In Windows Explorer, navigate to the folder in which you want to store and run the server module
      - Right-click and select "Git Bash here"
      - Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
-        NOTE: This command will download all files associated with this project, not just those associated with the server module
    - Using GitHub:
      - Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page
      - Download the ServerModule.zip file